sleeyax/CronetSharp/README.md

 CronetEngine cronetEngine = myBuilder.BuildAndStart();

-// Provide an implementation of the request callback var myUrlRequestCallback = new UrlRequestCallback(new UrlRequestCallbackHandler {
+// Provide an implementation of the request callback var myUrlRequestCallback = new UrlRequestCallback()
+{
     OnRedirectReceived = (req, info, arg3) =>
     {